Franciscan Monastery in Kadaň: Church

-The Church is dedicated to the Annunciation of Jesus Christ and to the Fourteen Holy Helpers.
+The Church is dedicated to the Annunciation of the Lord and to the Fourteen Holy Helpers.
 It was built in the Late Gothic style with a ribbed vault and the pointed windows.
 The furniture and equipment is from the Baroque period.

 The Franciscans are a mendicant order, which is why they did not own the church and the monastery.
 Therefore the king owned the buildings (at the time of its erecting Vladislaus II was on the throne) or an aristocrat.
 In 1481 the dynasty of Lobkowicz became the owners.
 They had been the baillie holders of Kadaň from 1469.
 In the sanctuary is their family vault.
 The secular founder of the monastery is Jan Hasištejnský of Lobkowicz.
-That is why his tomb is the biggest and most beautiful.
-Originally it stood above the grave of the founder, but during the Baroque period the church was rebuilt and Franciscans put it against the wall.
-Today nobody knows where the grave of the founder might have been.

 The high altar is the dominant feature in the church.
-On the altar are two wonderful statues – on the left the statue of St. Francis of Assisi, the founder of the Franciscan order, and on the right the statue of St. Anthony of Padua, who holds a lily and the child Jesus Christ in his hands.
+On the altar are two statues – on the left the statue of St. Francis of Assisi, the founder of the Franciscan order, and on the right the statue of St. Anthony of Padua, who holds the child Jesus Christ in his hands.

 Diamond vault

 Several rooms of the monastery are decorated with late Gothic diamond vaults.
-It can refer to the use of the rooms by the family of Hasištejn.
 Such diamond vaults are rare in Bohemia.